 Companies and trusts

-The income tax rate for companies and trusts remains unchanged at 28% and 40% respectively.
+The income tax rate for companies remains unchanged at 28% and at 41% for trusts (other than special trusts).

 Interest exemptions remain unchanged: